 Here at the Estuary Clinic, Topsham, Exeter our reflexology practitioners pride themselves on their clinical experience and continued development in the field of reflexology.

-We offer the best treatment possible to enhance your generall well-bing fast and effectively.
+We offer the best relaxing treatment possible to enhance and support your physical, mental and emotional well-being.

 Reflexology can be a very effective way in promoting relaxation to help combat daily stresses.

 Daily stresses can have dramatic affects on our physical and emotional well being.
 This may present as disturbed sleep, poor motivation, low mood to increased susceptibility to illness.